Blendify/blender-manual/blender_docs/manual/render/workflows/command_line.rst

 In some situations we want to increase the render speed, access Blender remotely to render something or build scripts that use the command line.

-One advantage of using the command line is that we don't need the X server (in the case of Linux) and consequently we can render remotely by SSH or telnet.
+One advantage of using the command line is that we do not need the X server (in the case of Linux) and consequently we can render remotely by SSH or telnet.

 To see a list of available flags (for example to specify which scene to render,